 Verification Process

-Our verification process begins with an evaluation of written forest management practices on restoration projects governed by the National Environmental protection Act (NEPA decision documents required) for projects on federal and tribal lands.
+Our verification process begins with an evaluation of written forest management practices on restoration projects governed by the National Environmental Protection Act (NEPA decision documents required) for projects on federal and tribal lands.
 For private land ownerships other documentation is required.

 Wood Sourcing Documentation and Assessment